Ree-m/youtube-url-app/README.md

 VITE_BACKEND_API_URL=

 ```

 Go to your google cloud console and get the API_KEY.

 ## DataBase Setup

 - Go to MongoDB atlas
-- Creat a new project
+- Create a new project
 - Create a databse in your project
-- Click on the "connect" button and thn on the "MongoDB for VS Code"
+- Click on the "connect" button and then on the "MongoDB for VS Code"
-- Copy your databse string and add it to .env
+- Copy your database string and add it to .env

 ## Running the application